-We’d had a really busy summer, especially the middle of August, it was manic, my back was really painful, we needed some chill out time.
-So last week, apart from a family funeral on the Tuesday, I arranged nothing, no trips out, no play dates, no driving, just time at home, me and Monkey.
-We both needed a few days of lazy mornings in our PJ’s, late breakfasts and lots of reading and imaginary play time.
-But Monkey kept hinting that there was a lack of cakes in the kitchen!!
+We’d had a really busy summer, especially the middle of August, it was manic, my back was really painful, we needed some chill-out time.
+So last week, apart from a family funeral on Tuesday, I arranged nothing, no trips out, no playdates, no driving, just time at home, me and my boy.
+We both needed a few days of lazy mornings in our PJ’s, late breakfasts and lots of reading and imaginary playtime.
+But he kept hinting that there was a lack of cakes in the kitchen!!
 That meant one thing – it was time for some baking with my son.

 To make these Oaty Banana Muffins you will need:

 3 eggs Beaten

 250ml Olive Oil (the original recipe states Corn or Sunflower Oil which I never have in)

 2 medium ripe bananas, chopped – we mash them

 Baking with my son means that he is always in charge of beating the eggs and spooning the cake mixture into the cases.

 Preheat your oven to 180 Deg C or Gas Mark 4, prepare your cake trays with paper cases.

 Sift the flour, add the porridge oats and baking powder and stir to mix.
 In a separate beat the eggs, caster sugar, oil and a pinch of salt together until pale and fluffy.
 Fold this mixture, and the bananas, into the flour.